nilayadesai/multi-drone-monitoring/README.md

 ## Testing Notes:

-Randomization: Drones use rand() for position and intruder detection, simulating different real-world conditions.
+Randomization: Drones use rand() for position and intruder detection, simulating different real-world conditions.<br>
-Logs Verification: After system runs, log.txt can be reviewed to ensure all messages are captured accurately.
+Logs Verification: After system runs, log.txt can be reviewed to ensure all messages are captured accurately.<br>
 Edge Cases: Test battery reaching 0, drone crossing zone limits, and multiple drones sending alerts at the same time.

 ## Build Instructions
 Make sure the project is built
 Compile the project:
    ```c
    make